pedrocarvalho01/powerbi-docs/powerbi-docs/collaborate-share/service-data-lineage.md

 ## Permissions

-* You need a Power BI Pro license to see lineage view.
+* You need a Power BI Pro license to see lineage view, but it also works in your personal workspace using a Free account.
 * Lineage view is available only to users with access to the workspace.
 * Users must have an Admin, Member, or Contributor role in the workspace.
 Users with a Viewer role can't switch to lineage view.